2003 Bawean incident: Investigation and aftermath

 After the F-16s landed, the Indonesian Air Force received information from Bali Air Traffic Control that the Hornets are part of US Naval fleet and that the Hornets just contacted Bali ATC to report their activity.

 The five Hornets intercepted were from the Carl Vinson, a supercarrier sailing from west to east with two frigates and a destroyer.
 From the results of monitoring by the Indonesian Air Force, the convoy of US Navy warships in the vicinity of Bawean Island was traveling at 20 kn and was heading for Madura and Kangean Islands 12 hours later.
-Bawean Island, which is located in the north of Java Island or in the middle of the Java Sea and it is between the Indonesian island of Java to the south and Borneo to the north, in the west lies the island of Sumatra and the Bangka Belitung Islands, and to the east there's the outer islands of South Sulawesi Province.
+Bawean Island is located in the Java Sea between the Indonesian island of Java to the south and Borneo to the north.
+To the west lies the island of Sumatra and the Bangka Belitung Islands, and to the east are the outer islands of South Sulawesi Province.

 Because the United States did not ratify the 1982 UNCLOS, they did not recognize the Java Sea as territorial waters.
 Priyatna Abdurrasyid, a legal expert on airspace law, argued that United States has violated the Article 1 of Chicago Convention.